Risks and sensitivities

 Fortum’s financial results are exposed to a number of financial, operational, strategic, and sustainability-related risks.
 Fortum is exposed to these risks both directly and indirectly through its subsidiaries, associated companies, and joint ventures.

 Fortum’s financial results are exposed to a number of financial, operational, strategic and sustainability-related risks.
-Fortum is exposed to these risks both directly and indirectly through its subsidiaries, associated companies, and joint ventures.
-The principal associated companies and joint ventures are TVO, Forsmarks Kraftgrupp AB, Kemijoki Oy and TGC-1.
-For more information, please see each respective company’s annual report.
+Fortum is exposed to these risks both directly and indirectly through its subsidiaries, associated companies and joint ventures.
+The principal associated companies and joint ventures are Teollisuuden Voima Oyj, Forsmarks Kraftgrupp AB, OKG AB, Kemijoki Oy and TGC-1.
+For more information, please see Fortum’s annual report.

-Since the Ukraine invasion, owning and operating profitable power and heat generation business in Russia has become challenging.
-For Fortum’s Russian businesses, the key drivers are economic growth, the rouble exchange rate, interest rates (which also impact capacity payments) and the regulation of the power and heat business.
-Risks relating to these drivers are all partly realising driven by the deterioration of the overall economic and business environment including GDP growth and rising interest rates.
-The profitability of Fortum’s Russian businesses in euro terms has been negatively impacted by the current geopolitical situation, and the risk of further deterioration increases with a prolonged conflict or further escalation.
-There is an increasing risk of countermeasures aimed at enabling nationalisation of foreign-owned assets in Russia in retaliation for Western sanctions.
-Such countermeasures could result in loss of control or, in extreme case, expropriation of Fortum’s Russian assets.
-Fortum is preparing for such a scenario by ensuring Russian businesses are able to operate independently and in compliance with applicable laws, regulations and sanctions.
+Since Russia’s invasion of Ukraine, owning and operating a profitable power and heat generation business in Russia has become challenging.
+For Fortum’s Russian businesses, the key drivers are economic growth, the rouble exchange rate, interest rates (which also impact capacity payments), and the regulation of the power and heat business.
+The current key challenges in the Russian businesses are related to the foreign suppliers’ lack of interest to supply spare parts.
+Risks relating to these drivers are all partly being realised, driven by the deterioration of the overall economic and business environment including GDP growth and rising interest rates.
+The profitability of Fortum’s Russian businesses in euro terms has not been negatively impacted by the current geopolitical situation.
+However, there is an increasing risk of countermeasures aimed at enabling nationalisation of foreign-owned assets in Russia in retaliation for Western sanctions.
+Such countermeasures could result in loss of control or a risk of delay in divestment of the Russian business, or it may negatively impact the value of the Russian business in the sales process or, in the extreme case, expropriation of Fortum’s Russian assets.
+Fortum is preparing for such a scenario by ensuring the Russian businesses are able to operate independently and in compliance with applicable laws, regulations and sanctions.

 One of the key factors influencing Fortum’s business performance is the Nordic electricity wholesale price.
 In the Nordics, power prices exhibit significant short- and long-term variations on the back of several factors, including but not limited to weather conditions, outage patterns in production and transmission lines, CO2 emission allowance prices, commodity prices, and the supply-demand balance.
-The Russian invasion into the Ukraine drove commodity prices to new heights and has further increased volatility.
-As a result, Fortum's portfolio value increased during the first quarter of 2022, which is generally positive for future earnings.
+The Russian invasion of the Ukraine drove commodity prices to new record levels and further increased price volatility.
+As a consequence, the EU is taking action with temporary market interventions (e.g. price caps and windfall taxation).
+These market interventions may pose a risk for business performance, if becoming permanent.
+The value of the Fortum outright power generation portfolio has increased in January−September 2022, which is generally positive for future earnings.
 However, the higher value combined with increased price volatility has led to an increase in the commodity price risk.
-Fortum hedges its exposure to commodity market prices and reports on the hedging levels of its outright power on a quarterly basis (see ‘Outlook’).
+An economic downturn or wet hydrology could lead to significantly lower Nordic power prices, which would negatively impact earnings from Fortum’s outright power production.
+Fortum hedges its exposure to commodity market prices and reports on the hedging levels and hedged prices of its outright power on a quarterly basis.
+For more information, please see ‘Outlook’ in this interim report.

 Financial risk management at Fortum